 06 of 06

-On the last Thursday of October, you and your family can enjoy an evening of fun learning about some of the nocturnal animals that make their home at the Fort Worth Nature Center and Refuge.
+On the last Thursday of October, you and your family can enjoy an evening of fun learning about some nocturnal animals that make their home at the Fort Worth Nature Center and Refuge.
 Featuring indoor animal presentations, face painting, crafts, games, and short hikes on the trails in search of treats, this free event will take place from 5 to 7 p.m.
 Kids are encouraged to wear their Halloween costumes and parents are encouraged to bring their cameras to snap pictures of the fun.